banekondic1996/Elve-File-Manager/README.md

 **Missing / to be fixed:**
 <pre>
 - Opening large archives
-- Selecting multiple files visually
+- Selecting multiple files visually while holding CTRL
-- Visual movement of files improvements
-- Context menus for sidebar locations
+- Missing add to places
 - More file properties (icon change, more info)
 - "Open with" not working
 - Improve search, firstly search just current folder, then deep search